-1. In a glass measuring cup, combine warm water, yeast, and sugar.
-(The liquid should be between 110º-115º for the yeast to proof properly.
-Interesting fact—sugar helps the proofing process.)
+- In a small bowl, combine warm water, yeast, and sugar.
+(The liquid should be between 110º-115º for the yeast to proof properly.)
 Allow yeast to proof until foamy, about five minutes.

-4. Line baking sheet with parchment paper or Silpat.
-Divide dough into 8 equal parts.
+- Line baking sheet with parchment paper or Silpat.
+Divide dough into 12 equal parts, lightly flouring dough if necessary.
 Gently roll each into a ball and place two to three inches apart on baking sheet.
 Cover loosely with towel, and let buns rise in a warm place for two hours.
 (Or, use the procrastinator technique.)

-5. Set a large shallow pan of water on oven floor.
+- Set a large shallow pan of water on oven floor.
 This will help steam the buns.
 Preheat oven to 400º with rack in center.
+Make topping.
 Beat remaining egg, and brush tops of buns.
 Sprinkle with sesame seeds.
 Bake until tops are golden brown, 12-15 minutes.
 Transfer to rack and cool completely.

 • Substitute in some wheat flour if you wish, using a tad bit less to compensate its density.

 • Have leftover buns?
 No problem.
 Stick them in a freezer safe bag.
 Make sure all the air is out.
 When you’re ready to use, take them out, wrap them in a damp paper towel, and, using the defrost setting on your microwave, defrost for no more than 5 minutes.
 They should be soft, warm, and ready to eat!